Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

     - Make data source to return a data not domain model
     - Add "fog", "moderate rain", "light intensity shower rain", "heavy intensity rain" to weather images
     - Add unit tests

+    ?
+    - Should settings be kept in a separate storage (shared prefs in data->domain->presentation) CurrentTimeForecastFragment
+        - geoLocator = WeatherForecastGeoLocator(viewModel)   //TODO Is this instantiating correct ?
+        - What can be moved out of it and how ViewModel
+        - What can be moved out of it and how
+        - Should AlertDialogs refer to interface, but not to viewModel itself